 Boris Johnson said on Monday evening that places of worship were among the premises that had to close immediately, along with libraries, playgrounds, most shops, and outdoor gyms.
 He said that people should stay at home, except to shop for basic necessities, take exercise, address medical needs, and travel to and from essential work.

 A statement was issued by Church House a few minutes afterwards.
 It said that the announcement “means all Church of England churches will close with immediate effect in line with the Government’s instructions.
 There will also be no weddings or baptisms.

 “Funerals at the graveside or in crematoriums can still take place, but only in line with the Prime Minister’s Statement.”

-The Archbishops of Canterbury and York said in a join statement: “In the light of the Government’s measures, announced by the Prime Minister this evening, we urge everyone to follow the instructions given.
+The Archbishops of Canterbury and York said in a joint statement: “In the light of the Government’s measures, announced by the Prime Minister this evening, we urge everyone to follow the instructions given.